Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation: Conclusions

-This paper proposes a systematic methodology for the identification and filtering of non-stationary oscillatory components of FO in power systems based on a multi-channel representation in the time-frequency plane.
-In particular, a methodology is developed for the definition of a spectrum-dependent threshold to discriminate the presence of FO.
-In addition, an improved ridge identification algorithm and hard-thresholding signal reconstruction based on a spectrum-dependent threshold is developed.
-We study the performance on TF approaches: short-time Fourier transform (STFT), STFT-based synchrosqueezing transform (FSST) and second order FSST (FSST2).
-It is shown that due to the sharper and more concentrated spectrum around ridges, FSST and FSST2 present a clear advantage over STFT regarding the performance of the algorithm for the identification of peak curves, minimizing the mixing of modes.
-In cases where the oscillatory components of the signal are well separated in frequency and do not have a high frequency modulation, the three TFRs give similar results.
-On the other hand, for non-stationary oscillations with high frequency modulations, the FSST2 method has the advantage of being able to concentrate the spectrum even for very high frequency modulations.
-However, available event measurements of power systems FO have shown that very high frequency modulations do not occur normally.
-Therefore, the use of FSST gives a good compromise relationship between resolution and computational demand.
-The methodology could be applied with other invertible TFRs such as multisynchrosqueezing transform \cite{Yu2019}, CWT or CWT-based SST.
-The effectiveness of the proposed methodology was tested on simulated data, data of the real operation and also applied successfully in the cases of the IEEE-NASPI OSL Contest 2021 \cite{OSLwinners}.
+We study the performance on different TF approaches: short-time Fourier transform (STFT), STFT-based synchrosqueezing transform (FSST) and second order FSST (FSST2).
+It is shown that due to the sharper and more concentrated spectrum around ridges, FSST and FSST2 present a clear advantage over STFT regarding the effectiveness of the ridge identification algorithm, being able to discriminate more accurately the oscillatory components.
+On the other hand, FSST2 method performs better than FSST for non-stationary oscillations with high frequency modulations.
+However, if the frequency modulation of the FO is low enough (less than 0.01 Hz/s), then FSST and FSST2 show similar performance.
+Available PMU measurements of actual power systems FO have shown that high frequency modulations greater than 0.01 Hz/s do not occur normally.
+Therefore, taking into account that the computational time of the FSST is approximately half that for FSST2, the use of FSST gives a good trade-off between resolution and computational demand.
+Besides, the proposed methodology could be applied with other invertible TFRs such as CWT-based SST \cite{DAUBECHIES2011243} or multisynchrosqueezing transform \cite{Yu2019}.
+Finally, the effectiveness of the proposed methodology combined with DEF method was applied in simulated data, real-world PMU data and in the cases of the IEEE-NASPI OSL Contest 2021.
+As a future work, we propose to carry out a statistical study on the probability of false alarm and the detection probability of the proposed ridge detection algorithm based on the sensitive parameters and the TFR used.